Heading to Egypt? This 3 days in Cairo Itinerary covers everything you need to know including things to do in Egypt & the best time to visit.

 End your day with a rooftop view of the Giza Pyramids

 Mark your stay at Giza for the night to copiously experience the majesty of the pyramids at night and early in the morning.
-In Giza, a slew of hotels fight for near-unobstructed views of the three triangle monuments that tower above the city.
+In Giza, a slew of hotels fights for near-unobstructed views of the three triangle monuments that tower above the city.

 Day 2 in Egypt